INFORTECH Day 2025

 9:25 Keynote – Antonio PAOLILLO (Vrije Universiteit Brussels) “A real-time research journey from kernels to robotics”

 Abstract: Antonio is a recently appointed Assistant Professor in Software Technology at VUB.
 He will outline his journey in real-time and low-level software systems research, beginning with his Ph.D. obtained at ULB in 2018.
 There, he focused on developing power-aware parallel schedulers and real-time micro-kernels.
 At the Huawei Dresden Research Center, he concentrated on implementing, validating, and evaluating the performance of synchronization primitives.
-He contributed to the VSync project, aiming to verify and optimizespinlock implementations in system software.
+He contributed to the VSync project, aiming to verify and optimize spinlock implementations in system software.
 VSync used a novel model-checking approach for lock validation and barrier placement, uncovering bugs in major codebases like DPDK & SeL4.
-This led to an ASPLOS’21 distinguished paper award and the integration of VSync into various Huawei products.
-Building on this, Antonio co-created CLoF, the Composable Lock Framework, enhancing lock scalability in many-core NUMA systems, culminating in a SOSP’21 paper.
+This led to the integration of VSync into various Huawei products.
+Building on this, Antonio co-created the Composable Lock Framework, enhancing lock scalability in many-core NUMA systems.
 Besides spinlocks, he co-developed a new scheduler leveraging Performance Monitoring Units for workload-aware scheduling.
-Returning to academia at VUB, Antonio is now merging his expertise in performance evaluation and in real-time systems with broader system software research.
-His current work investigates evaluating and integrating heterogeneous systems, like GPUs and FPGAs, with real-time systems, and potentially extending previously developed synchronization primitives to these platforms.
-Additionally, he’s delving into real-time software for robotics, aspiring to create safe and efficient robotic systems
+At the VUB, Antonio is now merging his expertise in performance evaluation and in real-time systems with broader system software research.
+He investigates evaluating and integrating heterogeneous systems, like GPUs and FPGAs, with real-time systems, and potentially extending previously developed synchronization primitives to these platforms.
+Additionally, he delves into real-time software for robotics, aspiring to create safe and efficient robotic systems.

 10:25 Poster session – chair: Saïd Mahmoudi